nath54/BetterOrganization/README.md

 * [ ] add a translation to the app
 * [ ] add a search page to allow users to search directly for an element instead of browsing into directories and sheet element lists
+* [ ] add a system to reduce the knowledge of elements with time to force the user to learn them again and don't forget them
 * [ ] fix some major interface issues

 ### Further potential goals for potential new versions